How Was Biltwell Founded?

 B: EZ is hand making some bad ass knives now. it’s not crazy by any means, but I think it’s super cool.

 B: Our warehouse staff rules and they take turns with the radio.
-It runs the gamut and could be anything from old school punk, to screamo, to the Smiths, and even some ic country.
+It runs the gamut and could be anything from old school punk, to screamo, to the Smiths, and even some classic country.
 Once in a while some lame modern stuff, but mostly pretty good music!

 B: Ballast Point Brewery just opened a restaurant and I can’t go there without bumping into some of our guys.